 Myth #3: Your Repayment Plan Will Create a Financial Burden

 The court determines Chapter 13 payments by looking at a debtor’s debts, income, and allowable expenses, then sets an amount for you to pay each month that allows you to live, eat, get around, and pay other bills while making payments toward your debts.
 In addition, should your circumstances change in a way that makes the payment unaffordable, you could ask the court to modify your payment.

 Myth #4: You Will Lose Your Home if You File for Chapter 13

 Many people actually use Chapter 13 to keep their homes.
 In Chapter 13, you can take your past-due mortgage payments (often referred to as “arrears”) and pay them back during the course of your bankruptcy plan—which lasts anywhere from three to five years.
 As long as you can keep up your mortgage payments during your bankruptcy, you can keep your house.
 In some cases, filing for bankruptcy actually provides a good opportunity to renegotiate the terms of your mortgage with your lender to lower your payments.

 Call the St. Petersburg Bankruptcy Lawyers of Berkowitz & Myer Today for a Free Consultation

 You don’t need to be frightened to take this option.
 In fact, it can form the first step to a significantly brighter financial future.
 At Berkowitz & Myer, we will thoroughly review your financial situation during a free initial consultation and let you know whether we believe you could benefit from filing for bankruptcy.
-To schedule an appointment with a bankruptcy lawyer in St. Petersburg, or call our office today at 727-344-1023.
+To schedule an appointment with a bankruptcy lawyer in St. Petersburg, contact us online or call our office today at 727-344-1023.